Altinn/AltinnTestTools/README.md

 ## Token Generator

 Simple HTTP API for generating arbitrary enterprise and person access tokens for test environments, used for automated testing.
-Matches tokens produced by [Altinn3 token exchange](https://docs.altinn.studio/altinn-api/authentication/#exchange-of-jwt-token) or consent-token endpoints.
+Matches tokens produced by [Altinn3 token exchange](https://docs.altinn.studio/altinn-api/authentication/#exchange-of-jwt-token) or consent-token endpoints, using the key material for the supplied environment.
 Implemented as a Azure Function running at https://altinn-testtools-token-generator.azurewebsites.net.

 ### Access